Frequently Asked Questions

 Can hamsters be emotional support animals?

 Yes, hamsters can be emotional support animals.
-With a legitimate ESA Letter, you can make your hamster an ESA.
-Hamster can effectively help you to alleviate the symptoms of anxiety.
-They are small cute and easy to carry.
+You can designate your hamster as an ESA, with a legitimate ESA Letter.
+Hamsters can effectively help alleviate symptoms of anxiety.
+They are small, cute, and easy to carry.

 Can you bring an emotional support animal into a restaurant?